 A family-to-family transaction can also be much more flexible when it comes to the closing and moving dates.
 You can buy and move with ease because you know (and can coordinate) with your family.

-Whether you’re buying from a family member or a complete stranger, you need a local, trusted mortgage advisor on your team.
-Contact us today for more information!equity gift, family, family buying, FHA, home, Housing
+Whether you’re buying from family or someone you’ve never met, you need a trusted Mortgage Advisor on your team.
+Contact us today for more information!